SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 }
 ```

 This model is flexible enough so that web parts can be built in any JavaScript framework and loaded into the DOM element.
-Below is an example of how you would load a React component instead of plain HTML as in our HelloWorld webpart.
+Below is an example of how you would load a React component instead of plain HTML.

 ```ts
 render(): void {